Pind Daan from Malaysia: Complete 2026 Guide to Gaya, Varanasi and Prayagraj

 How do Malaysian families pay for Pind Daan services?

 We accept secure international payments via Wise (TransferWise), PayPal, and direct bank transfer to our Indian account.
 Malaysian families can pay in MYR with competitive exchange rates and zero surprise charges.
+At current rates, our base package of ₹7,100 INR is approximately RM 380.
 Contact us for a package quote and payment link.

 Which is better — Gaya, Prayagraj, or Varanasi for Pind Daan?